 Interstate 76 (Western)

-Originally signed as Interstate 80S, the western Interstate 76 links Denver, Colorado, with Interstate 80 in southwest Nebraska as part of regional route east to Omaha.
-The freeway varies between four and six lanes east from I-70 to the separation with U.S. 85 at Commerce City.
-Commuters follow the route northeast to Brighton and Lochbuie, with the remainder of the freeway serving truckers and long distance travelers headed east to Fort Morgan, Brush and Sterling.
+The western Interstate 76 links Denver, Colorado with I-80 in southwest Nebraska as part of regional route east to Omaha.
+The freeway varies between four and six lanes from I-70 east to the separation with U.S. 85 at Commerce City.
+Commuters follow the route northeast to Brighton and Lochbuie, with the remainder of I-76 serving truckers and long distance travelers headed east to Fort Morgan, Brush and Sterling.